thetastate1/MobiusMQTT/README.md

   6. Edit secrets.h to insert your WiFi and MQTT values.
   7. Ensure the board specs match the Arduino IDE settings in Tools > CPU Frequency : Flash Frequency : Upload Speed.
   8. Install esp32 by Espressif System board library version 2.0.17.
 Later versions won't work.
+  9. Select the appropriate esp32 board and serial port in the Arduino IDE.
-  9. Compile and upload using the -> button in the Arduino IDE.
+  10. Compile and upload using the -> button in the Arduino IDE.
-  10. Monitor serial output in the Arduino IDE.
+  11. Monitor serial output in the Arduino IDE.

   SetScene:
   1. Plug in the second esp32